greenboxal/doggohub/doc/development/ux_guide/features.md

 ### Global search

-[Global search](https://gitlab.com/search?group_id=&project_id=13083&repository_ref=&scope=issues&search=mobile) allows you to search across items in a project, or even across multiple projects.
+[Global search](https://doggohub.com/search?group_id=&project_id=13083&repository_ref=&scope=issues&search=mobile) allows you to search across items in a project, or even across multiple projects.
 You can switch tabs to filter on type of object, or filter by group.

 ### List search

-There are several core lists in the GitLab experience, such as the Issue list and the Merge Request list.
-You are also able to [filter and search these lists](https://gitlab.com/gitlab-org/gitlab-ce/issues?utf8=%E2%9C%93&search=mobile).
-This UI will be updated with the [new filtering model](https://gitlab.com/gitlab-org/gitlab-ce/issues/21747).
+There are several core lists in the DoggoHub experience, such as the Issue list and the Merge Request list.
+You are also able to [filter and search these lists](https://doggohub.com/doggohub-org/doggohub-ce/issues?utf8=%E2%9C%93&search=mobile).
+This UI will be updated with the [new filtering model](https://doggohub.com/doggohub-org/doggohub-ce/issues/21747).

 ---